-Family Parks of Australia CEO, Noel Guthrie, says he has never had to ask a dog to leave a FPA caravan park and he is confident that he more than likely won’t have to.
+Former Family Parks of Australia CEO, the late Noel Guthrie, said he had never had to ask a dog to leave a FPA caravan park and he was confident that he more than likely would not have to.

-Noel told GoSeeAustralia that Family Parks of Australia is now the most pet friendly caravan park chain in Australia with 102 of its 161 caravan parks pet friendly.
+In 2006 Noel told GoSeeAustralia that Family Parks of Australia was the most pet friendly caravan park chain in Australia with 102 of its 161 caravan parks pet friendly.

 Tasmania leads the Family Parks of Australia most pet friendly caravan parks on percentage, he said.
 Of the FPA member parks in the island state eight of 13 are pet friendly.